 Here is where an innovation that has been on the market for only a few years really shines.
 While not advertised as a smoking cessation product and still unregulated by the Food and Drug Agency, the electronic cigarette has helped millions of people worldwide cut down and eventually quit on smoking entirely.
 This is because it resembles a tobacco cigarette and shape and size and also the vapor it delivers is very similar to the smoke coming out of combustible cigs.
 But vapor is very different from smoke, in fact is so different that we have only a handful of substances to worry in the case of e-cigarettes as opposed to the thousands of chemicals and carcinogens fond in burning tobacco.

-But why are so many people against e-cigarettes?
+But why are so many people against vaping?
 Well, probably for the very thing that makes these devices so effective and so easy to use – the fact that they look and feel like traditional cigarettes.
 Society doesn’t want smoking to be glamorized once again and seeing so many people puffing on their ecigs and feeling so good about it might seem like making the same mistakes we did in the past, with role models like the Marlboro Man and chick ladies lighting up a cigarette to show their independence.

 But are e-cigarettes likely to produce the same kind of social phenomena like tobacco did decades ago?
 We will talk about this in our future article.